roeger/icaps25.github.io/content/organization/paper_classification_system.md

 - Abstract Models
   - Planning and scheduling problems are described in terms of an axiomatic theory mathematically or using some formal language.
-- Learning
+- Machine Learning
   - Parts of the representation of problems or the algorithms used to solve them are acquired by or based on Machine Learning algorithms.
-- Robotics
+- Robotics and Control Theory
   - Solutions of planning and scheduling problems are to be interpreted on a specific intuitive, physical theory, and both algorithms and representations use this theory directly.
 - Human-aware
-  - Planning and scheduling occurs with a human in or on the loop, and hence models take into account quantitative or qualitative aspects of human cognition.
+  - Planning and scheduling occurs with a human in or on the loop, and hence models take into account quantitative or qualitative aspects of human cognition and psychology.
 - Applications (Special Topic)
   - Applications of planning and scheduling technologies in Engineering, Management in enterprise environments.
 Submissions to this topic are processed via a slightly different workflow that acknowledges the gaps